Endogen/lamden-python-dev/README.md

 #### Executing

 Let's assume we wrote a smart contract and deployed it to the network.
 How can we execute it?
-All we need to do is to send a transaction and specify the contract-name and contract-function that need to be executed.
+All we need to do is send a transaction and specify the contract-name and contract-function that need to be executed.

 For this example we want to execute the `con_dice` contract and its function `roll`.
 It doesn't need any input and will deliver a random number between 1 and 6.
 You can view the contract [here](https://www.tauhq.com/contracts/con_dice).